EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 Each Echo component is an independent part of the system and can communicate with each other on subscribe-publish basis.
 One application can subscribe to the expected event and the other application can publish it and the event data will be delivered to the subscribed applications.
 This model is very similar to the DOM events model when you can add event listener and perform some actions when a certain event is fired.
 All the events are powered by the Echo.Events library.

-There are lots of events going on during the control and plugin life.
+There are lots of events going on during the app and plugin life.
 The list of the events for each component can be found on the respective page in the documentation.
 The plugin definition structure provides the interface to subscribe to the necessary events.
 The events subscriptions should be defined inside the "events" hash using the event name as a key and the event handler as a value, for example:

 	plugin.events = {
 		"Echo.StreamServer.Controls.Stream.onDataReceive": function(topic, args) {